Angineer/intervale-farm/recipes.md

 When cool, blend all the above with as much or as little of the dressing.

 ## Peanut Slaw - Salade de Choux Aux Cacahuttes - 6 servings
+From *The Secret Life in Paris* by David Lebovitze

 * 1/4 cup of smooth peanut butter
 * 1 garlic clove, peeled and finely chopped
 * 2 TBLS peanut or vegetable oil